 (d) Any emission appearing on a frequency removed from the carrier by more than 600 kHz must be attenuated at least 43 + 10 Log10 (Power, in watts) dB below the level of the unmodulated carrier, or 80 dB, whichever is the lesser attenuation.

 Since 784.8 MHz – 98.1 MHz is greater than 600 KHz, this is the section that applies to the WKZE situation.
 Thus, the interfering signal must be greater than -80 dBc to trigger the Notice Of Violation (NOV) from the FCC.
 The station ERP is 1,800 watts or +62 dBm.
-Measurements were made with a an Agilent N992A spectrum analyzer using an LPA-1000 log periodic antenna.
-At a 12 foot distance away from the WKZE transmitter cabinet, the signal on 784.8 MHz was found to be -94 dBc or 0.000063 watt.
+Measurements were made with an Agilent N992A spectrum analyzer using an LPA-1000 log periodic antenna.
+At a 12-foot distance away from the WKZE transmitter cabinet, the signal on 784.8 MHz was found to be -94 dBc or 0.000063 watts.
 At the base of the Verizon Wireless tower, the measurement was -124 dBc, or 0.000000025 watt, which is barely perceptible above the -130 dBm noise floor.
 There does not appear to be any violation of 47 CFR 73.317.
-Rather, the issue seems to be Verizon Wireless’s deployment of 700 MHz LTE band and the use of high gain antennas coupled with high gain preamplifiers on frequencies that are harmonically related to broadcast stations nearby.
+Rather, the issue seems to be Verizon Wireless’s deployment of the 700 MHz LTE band and the use of high-gain antennas coupled with high-gain preamplifiers on frequencies that are harmonically related to broadcast stations nearby.
 In this particular installation, the antenna has 16 dB of gain, minus a 4.5 dB of transmission line loss into a 21 dB preamplifier before the receiver.
 At the output of the Verizon preamplifier, the signal on 784.8 MHz was measured at -89 dBc, which is still in compliance.

-Commlaw blog has a good post this subject: Harmonic Convergence?
+Commlaw blog has a good post on this subject: Harmonic Convergence?

-Update: Response from WKZE attorney can be found here, includes the above mentioned actual measurements.
+Update: The response from the WKZE attorney can be found here, including the above-mentioned actual measurements.